 The present study was limited by the relatively small number of patients.
 While the effect sizes for several comparisons were substantial and reached statistical significance, we might have failed to achieve significance for some biomarker effects and some important differences may have been missed due to lack of power.
 We believe is it is unlikely that an increased sample size would substantially alter the findings in this study.
-On review of the analyses, there were no comparisons in which the differences were "close" to significance, that is, none with P values between .05 and 0.10 that we felt could have achieved statistical significance if the study were more adequately powered.
+On review of the analyses, there were no comparisons in which the differences were "close" to significance, ie none with p values between 0.05 and 0.1 that we would felt could have achieved statistical significance if the study was more adequately powered.
 The study may also be limited by the inclusion of patients with and without diabetes and patients with different stroke subtypes and severities.
 In addition, there was a wide range of blood glucose values within treatment arms including a higher rate of hypoglycemia in the intensive arm in the SHINE trial.
-These factors may have impacted stroke outcome33-36; further analyses are warranted to address their influence on the relationships between blood coagulation, hyperglycemia control, and stroke outcomes.
+These factors may have impacted stroke outcome;33-36 further analyses are warranted to address their influence on the relationships between blood coagulation, hyperglycemia control and stroke outcomes.

-In summary, the iSPOT trial showed that intensive insulin treatment of hyperglycemia during the first 48 hours of acute stroke induced alterations in blood coagulation that were associated with improved functional outcome.
+In summary, the ISPOT trial showed that intensive insulin treatment of hyperglycemia during the first 48 hours of acute stroke induced alterations in blood coagulation that were associated with improved functional outcome.
 Leveraging the effects of glycemic control on the coagulation pathway for therapeutic purposes, however, will require further insight into these complex relationships.